SooratiLab/RobotGuides/docs/index.md

 - Do not store your working files on the robots; robot storage will be wiped on a regular basis.
 - Major changes to robot software or configuration should not be conducted unless it has been discussed and approved by an experienced user.
 If you need to discuss such a change please email Toby Godfrey (t.godfrey ~at~ soton.ac.uk).
 - If you wish to contribute a guide for a specific robot type please submit a PR on the [GitHub](https://github.com/sooratilab/robotguides/).
 - This is not a guide on ROS!
 The purpose of these documents is to allow users to easily utilise the robotic platforms that we have in the lab.
+(For help with ROS and other robotics ideas take a look [here](https://automaticaddison.com/tutorials/).)